 Her poems have appeared in AGNI, The Antioch Review, Blackbird, The Sycamore Review, Prairie Schooner, Poetry East, and a number of other journals.
 Her poems have been featured in the anthologies Resist Much, Obey Little; Bared; and the forthcoming Who Will Speak for America?
 Hear poems here.
 Her essays have appeared in LitHub and in the anthology Oh, Baby!
 True Stories About Conception, Adoption, Surrogacy, Pregnancy, Labor, and Love, (Creative Nonfiction, 2015).

 In 2017, the Grammy Award-winning composer Herschel Garfein created the song cycle “Three Rides” for soprano, cello, and piano from her work.
 The first of the songs, “The Cyclone,” had its world premiere in New York as a part of the 2017 Five Boroughs Music Festival’s Five Borough Song Book, Volume II.

 KC studied collage and painting at the Nova Scotia College of Art and Design, School for Visual Arts, and Parsons.
 Her collage work has been featured in group and solo shows in Ann Arbor and New York City.
-She lives in Jackson Heights, Queens with her son.
+She lives in Jackson Heights, Queens with her family.